 We found 3 neurosurgeons who accept Humana HMO near Baltimore, MD.

 Dr. Mohamad Bydon works as a neurosurgeon.
-He has indicated that his clinical interests include minimally invasive spine surgery, chiari malformation, and trigeminal neuralgia.
-Patients rated Dr. Bydon highly, giving him an average of 5.0 stars out of 5.
-He accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-After attending Yale School of Medicine, Dr. Bydon completed his residency training at a hospital affiliated with Johns Hopkins University.
-He is affiliated with Johns Hopkins Hospital and Mayo Clinic.
+Dr. Bydon has indicated that his clinical interests include minimally invasive spine surgery, chiari malformation, and trigeminal neuralgia.
+His average rating from his patients is 4.5 stars out of 5.
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Bydon takes.
+He attended medical school at Yale School of Medicine.
+For his residency, Dr. Bydon trained at a hospital affiliated with Johns Hopkins University.
+Dr. Bydon is professionally affiliated with Johns Hopkins Hospital and Mayo Clinic.

 Conditions / Treatments